-This informed-consent document has been prepared to help inform you about placement of permanent breast implant following tissue expansion breast reconstruction, its risks, and alternative treatment(s).
+This is an informed-consent document that has been prepared to help inform you concerning augmentation mammaplasty surgery with silicone gel-filled implants, its risks, as well as alternative treatment(s).

 It is important that you read this information carefully and completely.
 Please initial each page, indicating that you have read the page and sign the consent for surgery as proposed by your plastic surgeon and agreed upon by you.